Your Credit Score

 While it’s important to prioritise your standard of living, it’s worth noting that releasing equity can sharply reduce the amount of inheritance you could otherwise pass on.

-Lifetime mortgages don’t resolve until you die, meaning that the interest can add up quickly and will get deducted at the point the property sells.
+Lifetime mortgages aren’t repaid until the last remaining borrower dies or moves out of the property permanently, meaning that the interest can add up quickly and will get deducted at the point the property sells.

 Consider downsizing instead